-- 7. If agreed by the WCPFC, the IATTC understands and expects that once the IATTC or WCPFC has adopted a binding measure for a given period, the other organization will, at its first opportunity, make best effort to adopt a complementary measure for at least the same time period.
-The IATTC will continue to advocate for the use of relative fishery impact on SSB as the principal measure of equity and potential allocation in its engagements with the WCPFC. - 8.
-IATTC staff shall seek to establish a system of communication and information sharing with the WCPFC, including the real-time sharing of relevant management measures taken by either RFMO and by the Parties thereto (i.e., time and date of closure of a particular fishery).
+F. If agreed by the WCPFC, the IATTC understands and expects that once the IATTC or WCPFC has adopted a binding measure for a given period, the other organization will, at its first opportunity, make best effort to adopt a complementary measure for at least the same time period.
+The IATTC will continue to explore advocate for the utility of using relative fishery impact on SSB as a the principal measure of equity and potential allocation in its engagements with the WCPFC.